 A while ago, we sold our family home.
 We bought it nearly thirty years earlier when our children were young.
-Our oldest of four children was ten years old when we moved there, and our youngest daughter was born shortly thereafter.
+Our oldest of four children was ten years old when we moved there, and our youngest daughter was born shortly after that.

 The morning of the closing, I walked through the empty house.
 All the furniture had been removed.
 I paused at the laundry room wall where there were once pencil marks measuring our children’s growth.
 Though painted over I could still imagine the lines rising higher each year they grew.

-Passing through the dining room I remembered Thanksgiving dinners with turkey, mashed potatoes, and noodles.
+Moving through the dining room, I remembered Thanksgiving dinners with turkey, mashed potatoes, and noodles.
 The children noisily passed food and filled their plates while my mother and father watched proudly.
 I carved the turkey as my wife brought browned rolls from the oven.

 Completing my tour, I entered the master bedroom appreciating the hardwood floor which I had sanded and varnished a few years earlier.
-I remembered the nights wide-eyed children were afraid of the storm and piled into our bed for safety.
-Once I led them all to the basement when an especially strong gale removed the top of our tall maple tree.
+I remembered the nights that wide-eyed children were afraid of the storm and piled into our bed for safety.
+Once I led them all to the basement when a mighty gale removed the top of our tall maple tree.
 Limbs all over town were knocked down, and we were out of power for several days.
-In their young eyes their father could protect them from the driving rain and mighty rushing wind.
+In their young eyes, their father could protect them from the driving rain and mighty rushing wind.

 Some dementia patients remember only events from long-ago ago.
 Some even regress and live in those days of their past.
 My mother-in-law had Alzheimer’s Disease and each year she thought she was younger.
 She eventually believed she was a child in grade school and needed to go home because her parents were worried.
 She had no recollection of her eight children.

 Imagine how sad you would feel if you were losing the memories of your children.
-It is no wonder depression is common with those who begin to suffer dementia.
-For a while their memories may be stirred with photo albums and conversations about the past.
-But in most cases the memories will slowly be erased.
+It is no wonder depression is prevalent with those who begin to suffer dementia.
+For a while, their recollections may be stirred with photo albums and conversations about the past; but in most cases, the memories will slowly be erased.
 Thank God their children can provide the protection they once offered to them.